felice168/felice168.github.io/README.md

 ## Welcome to CIT281

-You can use the [editor on GitHub](https://github.com/felice168/felice168.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+[Lab 1](https://felice168.github.io/cit281-lab1/) --- Setup, practice terminal commands & keyboard shortcuts & software tools, and create Node.js server-side JavaScript file

-[Lab 1](https://felice168.github.io/cit281-lab1/) Practice commands, shortcuts, software tools, and Node.js
+[Lab 2](https://felice168.github.io/cit281-lab2/) --- CLI commands, Version control, and JavaScript refresher [Lab 3]

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.